- Cambridge Admissions Office

 |

-The partnership between the University and the Colleges is one of our greatest strengths, it provides superb facilities, contact with the very best minds, and personal supervision and support to help develop your academic interests.
+The partnership between the University and the Colleges is one of our greatest strengths, it provides superb facilities, contact with the very best minds, and supervision and support to help develop your academic interests.
 We also pride ourselves on the close level of pastoral care provided by College tutors, support staff and student-run networks.

 We've included some advice on choosing a College and profiles of each College in the Colleges section.